poljska/battleship-server/doc-header.md

 Result of a shot on a given position.

-This type is an array containing a `position` and a boolean indicating its result (if a ship was successfully hit or not).
+This type is an array containing a `position` and a boolean indicating the shot's result (if a ship was successfully hit or not).

 ```json
 # Shot example